melkemaryam/m_thesis/README.md

 ## Run the Framework

-In order to run the framework successfully, several steps need to be included.
+To run the framework successfully, several steps need to be included.

 ### 1. Start Virtual Environment (if necessary)